angr/fidget/roadmap.md

 - `idaapi.op_t`
     A class describing an instruction's operand.
 Important properties:
     - `type`: The type from idc.GetOpType
+    - `reg`: The ID number of the register involved in the operand
+    - `dtyp`:
+    - `has_reg()`: Returns if the opcode has a register in it
+    - `is_reg()`: Returns if the opcode is nothing but a register, probably
+    - `value`: The numerical value of an operand-- does not work for dereference offsets

+- `idc.OpOffEx`
+    TODO: Examine

+IDA's identification numbers, until I find a better way:

+x86/amd64: (r** == e** = **)
+- 0: ax || nothing-- be careful!
+- 1: cx
+- 2: dx
+- 3: bx
+- 4: sp
+- 5: bp
+- 6: si
+- 7: di
+- 8: r8
+- 9: r9
+- 10: r10
+- 11: r11
+- 12: r12
+- 16: al
+- 17: cl
+- 31: ss (???)
+- 23: bh

 Different kinds of stack frame headers I've found: